githedgehog/docs/docs/vlab/demo.md

 spine-02   spine         VS-05           18m       4          4          v0.23.0
 ```

-In this example, the values in columns `APPLIED` and `APPLIEDG` are equal which means that the requested configuration
+In this example, the values in columns `APPLIEDG` and `CURRENTG` are equal which means that the requested configuration
 has been applied.

 ## Setting up networking on test servers